Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Related Work

-{\bf Representation-level interpretability analysis.} Past work on interpreting language fragility in LLMs are also relevant for our work. \citet{fierro2024multilingual,wang2025lost} argue that LLMs translate to English in intermediate representations, obtain answer and then translate them back to original language. \citet{wang2025lost} rationalized cross-lingual gaps through errors in translating from the intermediate English answer to the final answer. \citet{lu2025paths} further argued that there are errors in both the levels of translations and proposed to fix them through steering vectors.
+{\bf Representation-level interpretability analysis.} Past work on interpreting language fragility in LLMs are also relevant to our work. \citet{fierro2024multilingual,wang2025lost} argue that LLMs translate multilingual inputs to English in intermediate representations, obtain an answer and translate them back to the original language. \citet{wang2025lost} rationalized cross-lingual gaps through errors in translating from the intermediate English answer to the final answer. \citet{lu2025paths} further argued that there are errors in both the levels of translations and proposed to fix them through steering vectors.
 Few other papers on mechanisms of factual recall are also related~\citep{ferrando2024know,yuksekgonul2023attention, meng2022locating}.